Cohomogeneity one Ricci Solitons from Hopf Fibrations: The cohomogeneity one Ricci soliton equation

 \subsection{Consequences of completeness}

-If the trajectories correspond to a non-trivial {\em complete} Ricci soliton metric, further restrictions on the asymptotics of the potential function and the metric are known.
+If the solution corresponds to a non-trivial {\em complete} Ricci soliton metric, further restrictions on the asymptotics of the soliton potential and the metric are known.

 In the steady case, according to a result of Chen \cite{ChenStrongUniquenessRF}, the ambient scalar curvature of steady Ricci solitons satisfies $R \geq 0$ with equality if and only if the metric is Ricci flat.
 Then \eqref{ScalarCurvatureRicciSoliton} implies that $C \leq 0$ is a necessary for completeness and $C=0$ precisely corresponds to the Ricci flat case.
-Munteanu-Sesum \cite{MSGRS} have shown that non-trivial complete steady Ricci solitons have at least linear volume growth and Buzano-Dancer-Wang used this to show the following, see \cite{BDWSteadySolitons}[Proposition 2.4 and Corollary 2.6]: \begin{proposition} Along the trajectories of a non-trivial complete steady cohomogeneity one Ricci soliton of dimension $n+1$ with a singular orbit at $t=0$ and integrability constant $C<0$ the following hold: \begin{enumerate} \item $0 < \tr(L) < \frac{n}{t},$ \item $-\dot{u} \to \sqrt{-C}$ and $\ddot{u} \to 0$ as $t \to \infty,$ \item $0 < - \dot{u} \tr(L) < R < 2 \sqrt{-C} \frac{n}{t} + \frac{n^2}{t^2}.$ \end{enumerate} \end{proposition}
+Munteanu-Sesum \cite{MSgradientRicciSolitons} have shown that non-trivial complete steady Ricci solitons have at least linear volume growth and Buzano-Dancer-Wang used this to show in \cite[Proposition 2.4 and Corollary 2.6]{BDWSteadySolitons}: \begin{proposition} Along any trajectory which corresponds to a non-trivial {\em complete} steady cohomogeneity one Ricci soliton of dimension $n+1$ with a singular orbit at $t=0$ and integrability constant $C<0,$ the estimates